 Restore the tightness of the membrane cavity or replace the damaged membrane.

-Restore oil supply to corrector.
+Restore oil supply to the corrector.

-- Loose fastening or breakage of the high pressure tube.
+- Loose fastening or breakage of the high-pressure tube.

 Tighten the fastening nut or replace the tube.